NerdNu/OddJob/README.md

 The *task type* defines the actions of all tasks that have that type.
 It is, in effect, a simple script.

-Task types are defined in the OddJob configuration `config.yml` as a configuration section whose name uniquely identifies the task type.
-Each task type sections contains the following keys:
+Task types are defined in the OddJob configuration, `config.yml`, as a configuration section whose name uniquely identifies the task type.
+Each task type section contains the following keys:

  * `permission` - If not `null`, the *task*'s target player must possess this permission or the task will do nothing when executed.
+The plugin does not currently support negated permissions (e.g. `^someplugin.somepermission`) but could do in the future.
  * `online` - If `true`, execution of the task will be delayed after it's appointed time until the target player is online.
  * `broadcasts` - A list of broadcast messages to be shown when the task executes.
  * `broadcast-permission` - An optional permission that players must have to receive broadcasts; if unspecified, all players receive broadcasts from tasks of this type.
  * `messages` - A list of messages sent to the task's target player.
  * `console-commands` - A list of commands executed in the server console (with unlimited permissions).
  * `player-commands` - A list of commands executed as the task's target player.

 Variable Substitution
 ---------------------
-Messages, broadcasts undergo substitution of the following variables:
+Messages and broadcasts undergo substitution of the following variables:

  * `%id%` - The unique ID of the currently executing *task*.
  * `%type%` - The unique ID of the *task type* of the task.